Siderite/LInQer/README.md

 More details on the blog post for it: https://siderite.dev/blog/linq-in-javascript-linqer/.
 Leave comments there or add Issues here in order to get features or bug fixes or whatever.

+Find it hosted on GitHub Pages and use it freely in your projects at: https://siderite.github.io/BlogHostedFiles/LInQer-min.js

 **Usage**

 ```